The BCMJ website

 History of the British Columbia Medical Journal

-In 2018 the journal entered its 60th year of publication.
+In 2023 the journal entered its 65th year of publication.
 Throughout its history, the journal has chronicled the evolution of the medical profession and documented amazing advances in medical science.
 Through editorial continuity over the years, the journal has maintained its scientific relevance, upheld a high standard of publishing excellence, and preserved an objective that existed at its inception: “…to strengthen the ideals of unity and organization among members of the profession.”

-The history of the BCMJ stretches back much further than the half-century it has spent in its current incarnation.
+The history of the BCMJ stretches back much further than the time it has spent in its current incarnation.
 The roots of the journal originate with the publication of the Vancouver Medical Association Bulletin, which began publishing in October, 1924.
 In its 34 years of publication, the circulation of the Bulletin grew from approximately 700 to 2680.

-In 1957, as advertising revenues dropped, the Bulletin ceased to be profitable for the VMA, and a committee was formed of representatives from the VMA, the BCMA, and the College of Physicians and Surgeons of BC to discuss the future of the publication.
+In 1957, as advertising revenues dropped, the Bulletin ceased to be profitable for the VMA, and a committee was formed of representatives from the VMA, the BCMA (now Doctors of BC), and the College of Physicians and Surgeons of BC to discuss the future of the publication.
 The committee decided to rename the publication the British Columbia Medical Journal, and an agreement was struck wherein the VMA would own the publication, the editor would receive a salary, and the BCMA would pay for space within its pages.

 The first issue of the BC Medical Journal was published in January 1959, and although the publication flourished, the original arrangement ultimately did not work out.
-Over the next few years advertising revenues continued to drop, and in January 1963 the BC Medical Association (now Doctors of BC), anxious to have its own publication, took ownership of the journal.
+Over the next few years advertising revenues continued to drop, and in January 1963 the BC Medical Association, anxious to have its own publication, took ownership of the journal.

 The journal’s current cover artist, Jerry Wong, came on board with the BCMJ in 1982.
 Jerry began his tenure with the publication with a bang, winning two awards for his direction of the photography of his first cover in March of that year.
 The cover was the first of hundreds of creative designs that have graced the cover of the journal over the years.

-A half-century of editorial and publishing excellence has firmly established the journal as a scientifically credible publication proven to be relevant to its readership.
+This long history of editorial and publishing excellence has firmly established the journal as a scientifically credible publication proven to be relevant to its readership.
 The British Columbia Medical Journal remains committed to the objectives stated so many years ago by the VMA Bulletin (1924): “to strive to strengthen the ideals of unity and organization within the BCMA membership” as well as to “build a good and useful medical journal” (1959).